K-avi/MusicTool/roadmap.md

     writing stuff to midi files maybe ?

-CTR+D BREAKS MTOOL I HAVE TO FIX THIS

 MusicTool 1.3:

-generating extended chords:

 rewrite structure :

     from 8 bits to 16 bits -> stored as scale + degree

-generation :

-    -how many extensions
-    -which triad
-    -maybe extension class? like 7th is more common than b10 n so on

 printing:

-    christ.
+    done!

+generating extended chords:

+    generation w/o arguments is done n works (as far as I know) currently doing generation w args

 parsing:

     actual hell

+syntaxchecking:

+    aaaaaaaaaaaaaaaaaaaaaaaaaaaa

+saving:

+    need to repurpose chord to store extended chords current chords will be renamed as "triads"

+Chordbook:

+not there yet